bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 0: 00:36:23

-There's a few problems there too right I mean you lose your privacy once those coins move right or depending on how it's set up but it's like high risk of privacy loss, high risk of, you know, your target recovery path having issues too.
+There's a few problems there too right I mean you lose your privacy once those coins move right or depending on how it's set up but it's like high risk of privacy loss, high risk of, your target recovery path having issues too.
 Like it's just one more thing you're getting forced to use, even though you weren't going to use.

 ## OP_VAULT Opsec

-Speaker 0: 00:36:44

-You know, One funny thing I think it's gonna happen with the best version of OpVault that comes out is that some dude is gonna point his, say whatever, like a million SATs to a phone wallet when he was building the script.
+One funny thing I think it's going to happen with the best version of OpVault that comes out is that some dude is going to point his, say whatever, like a million Sats to a phone wallet when he was building the script.
 50 years pass and nobody touches that.
 And that vault sort of goes to that phone as recovery.
 And all of a sudden the guy has $10 million on his phone and hopefully he has a backup.
-That's where the people fuck up, Right?
+That's where the people fuck up, right?
 Like it's like, it's in this sort of like, it's very hard to think in the future.
 So having things that the clock starts are kind of a problem too, because that execution will happen if you don't do anything, right?
 It's like starting a fuse.